Suspended for confronting Peter Khalil

 I have been suspended from my high school for challenging a federal minister about his continued support for Israel and the genocide in Palestine.

-Khalil attempted to defend himself.
+Khalil nevertheless stopped for a moment to defend himself.
 He went on about how much he cares for the Palestinians.
 His evidence for this was that his father was in the Egyptian army, he is an immigrant, has been to Palestine and has “spoken with Penny Wong on many occasions”.

 How is any of that relevant?

 As I continued asking questions, Khalil began to walk away.
-A year 12 student joined me and we chanted as Kahlil entered the school building: “Free Palestine, Peter!”
-Another student joined us in this short and mild protest.
+A year-12 student joined me, and we chanted as Kahlil entered the school building: “Free Palestine, Peter!”
+Another student then joined us in this short protest.

-After questioning Khalil, I was barred from returning to class.
-I had to spend an hour with the vice principal, who told me what I had done was wrong and that if I wanted to talk to Peter, I should have “had a meeting and had a civilised conversation”.
+After this, I was barred from returning to class.
+I spent an hour with the vice principal, who told me what I had done was wrong and that I should have had “a civilised conversation” rather than shouting abuse.

-If what my classmates and I did was “uncivilised”, then what do you call the genocide in Gaza that Khalil and Labor have supported?
+But if what my classmates and I did was “uncivilised”, what do you call the genocide in Gaza that Khalil and Labor have supported?

-I was told that I could do “community service” to avoid multiple days of suspension.
-But I believe that protesting for Gaza and holding politicians to account is the best service I can perform for my community.
+Two days later, I was told I could do “community service” to avoid multiple days of suspension.
+But I believe that protesting for Gaza and holding politicians to account are the best services I can perform for my community.

-Maybe Peter should be doing some global community service by ending Australia’s ties with apartheid Israel.
+Maybe Peter Khalil should be doing some global community service by ending Australia’s ties with apartheid Israel.

 Khalil later posted on his social media: “On Monday I answered questions from some really politically passionate year 10 students ...
 We discussed youth health issues ...”
 Actually, he completely avoided talking about the health of Gaza’s children, who have been systematically bombed and starved.